Location – Port Seton harbour

 Accommodation and Camping can be found at two nearby campsites: Seton Sands, which is the closest (approx 10 min walk or 2 min bus ride); alternatively, Drummohr Holiday Park which has cabins (this is a 10 minutes bus journey from the harbour at Port Seton).
 Both will require advanced booking so we would suggest clubs book ASAP.
 There are also several Bed and Breakfasts in Port Seton.
 If you require assistance in this area please contact the club and we will sort you out.
 Good idea to check with us first before booking anyway!!

 The delights of the now famous Boatie Blest bakers home baking will be available Saturday and Sunday.
 There are also two cafes very close to the harbour, along with bakers, butchers, Co-op, fish shops and a Pharmacy.
 Other eating places consist of three Chinese restaurants within 5 minutes walk of the harbour and a fish and chips shop at the harbour.
 Seton Sands Holiday Park also has its own fish shop and restaurants.

 Boats, Cars & Trailers

-Please have your boat at the harbour at 0930 before the coxes briefing at 0945am on Saturday the 26th.
-This will be followed by the Annual Cockenzie vs Port Seton race. you will be expected to have your boat ready to race at 10am.
+Please have your boat at the harbour before 0930.
+The coxes briefing will happen at 0945am on Saturday the 26th.
+This will be followed by the Annual Cockenzie vs Port Seton race. you will be expected to have your boat ready to race after the coxes brief.